asharimh97/100-days-of-code/r2-log.md

 ### Day 2: Tuesday, 5 January 2021

 Start touch the code, back to the fundamental Typescript.
-Read chapter 1 of book Typescript in 50 Lessons by Martin Baumgartner.
+Read chapter 1 of book Typescript in 50 Lessons by Stefan Baumgartner.
 It's really easy to understand.

 **Link to work**